pedroknup/spotted-app/README.md

 ## To Do:

+- Multi language support with i18n.
-- Refactor and clean the code (it's a bit messy, sorry for that)
+- Refactor and clean the code.
 - Compress image before sending it out of the native side
 - Properly implement Popular Feed and a popularity calculator algorithym
 - Create a login (with facebook) system so the users can create communities/groups and they can know sometimes if the spotteds's author is a friend, a friend of a friend etc.